 (c) Pre-Application Results.
 Only pre-applications which have satisfied all of the pre-application requirements, including those in §11.9(e)(3) of this chapter, will be eligible for pre-application points.
 The order and scores of those Developments released on the pre-application Submission Log do not represent a Commitment on the part of the Department or the Board to allocate tax credits to any Development and the Department bears no liability for decisions made by Applicants based on the results of the pre-application Submission Log.
 Inclusion of a pre-application on the pre-application Submission Log does not ensure that an Applicant will receive points for a pre-application.

+(d) Applicants that may be requesting a Multifamily Direct Loan from the Department may submit a Request for Preliminary Determination with the Pre-Application.
+The results of evaluation of the Request may be used as evidence of review of the Development and the Principals for purposes of scoring under 10 TAC §11.9(e)(1)(E).
+Submission of a Request for Preliminary Determination does not obligate the Applicant to request Multifamily Direct Loan funds with their full Application.

-§11.9.
-Competitive HTC Selection Criteria.
+§11.9 Competitive HTC Selection Criteria

 (a) General Information.
 This section identifies the scoring criteria used in evaluating and ranking Applications.
 The criteria identified in subsections (b) - (e) of this section include those items required under Tex.
 Gov't Code, Chapter 2306, Code §42, and other criteria established in a manner consistent with Chapter 2306 and Code §42.
 There is no rounding of numbers in this section for any of the calculations in order to achieve the desired requirement or limitation, unless rounding is explicitly stated as allowed for that particular calculation or criteria.
 The Application must include one or more maps indicating the location of the Development Site and the related distance to the applicable facility.
 Distances are to be measured from the nearest boundary of the Development Site to the nearest boundary of the property or easement containing the facility, unless otherwise noted.
 For the purposes of this section, all measurements will include ingress/egress requirements and any easements regardless of how they will be held.
 Due to the highly competitive nature of the program, Applicants that elect points where supporting documentation is required but fail to provide any supporting documentation will not be allowed to cure the issue through an Administrative Deficiency.
 However, Department staff may provide the Applicant an opportunity to explain how they believe the Application, as submitted, meets the requirements for points or otherwise satisfies the requirements.